Reverend Guitars: 2020 Top Picks (Updated for December 2020)

 The TOM bridge makes way here for a Wilkinson tremolo, which, rather excellently, features locking saddles!
 The value for money here is pretty exceptional: this one guitar can handle almost any piece of guitar-related music thrown at it, all whilst staying in tune and looking pretty badass.
 We thoroughly approve!

 Robin’s guitar does away with anything the man himself doesn’t reach for in the midst of a Nine Inch Nails gig.
-As such, his signature axe has two high quality Railhammer chisel pickups, a volume control, a three-way switch and a bass contour.
+As such, his signature axe has two high quality Railhammer chisel pickups, a volume control, a three-way switch and the bass contour.
 The control knobs are the kind you’d see on MXR pedals, which is a super-cool idea!

 As with our other guitars here today, we have the Korina, the bass contour, the pin-lock tuners and the HA5 humbuckers.
 What is different here is the secret chambering in the body!
 Yes, there is a tone chamber under the pickguard, and this not only takes a little of the weight out of that chunky body, it also adds resonance to your tone.